Alina Butaeva: 2019–20 season: International junior debut

 Butaeva/Berulava made their debut for Georgia in September 2019, placing eighth at an ISU Junior Grand Prix (JGP) event in Poland and then sixth at JGP Croatia.
 Their results earned a spot for Georgia in the pairs' event at the 2020 Winter Youth Olympics.
 In November, they took bronze in the junior pairs' category at the Volvo Open Cup in Riga, Latvia.
 In December, they won the junior event at the Golden Spin of Zagreb.

 In January 2020, Butaeva/Berulava competed at the 2020 Winter Youth Olympics in Lausanne, Switzerland.
 Ranked third in both segments, they won the bronze medal behind two pairs from Russia, Apollinariia Panfilova / Dmitry Rylov and Diana Mukhametzianova / Ilya Mironov.
 This was Georgia's first medal in the Winter Youth Olympic Games, and their tenth medal in the Youth Olympic Games overall.
 The pair also received a gold medal for their participation in the team event as part of Team Courage, composed also of Arlet Levandi from Estonia, Ksenia Sinitsyna from Russia, and ice dancers Utana Yoshida / Shingo Nishiyama from Japan.
 Butaeva/Berulava finished the season at the 2020 World Junior Championships, where they placed seventh.

 End of Partnership

-Butaeva / Beruleva did not compete during the 2020 - 21 season and in the 2021 - 2022 season, Beruelva was competing with a new partner, indicating the two had split.
+Butaeva / Berulava did not compete during the 2020 - 21 season and in the 2021 - 2022 season, Berulava was competing with a new partner, indicating the two had split.